Recovery from Scoliosis Surgery

 - Have minimal drainage at the incision site(s)

-Some patients, especially adults, will benefit from a one- to three-week stay at an in-patient rehabilitation facility to improve walking and overall function.
+Some patients, especially adults, may benefit from a one- to three-week stay at an in-patient rehabilitation facility to improve walking and overall function.

 At Home: Scoliosis Surgery Recovery

-- Most patients are encouraged to walk.
+Activity Level — Patients are encouraged to walk.
 However, bending, lifting, and twisting are usually prohibited for several months or until the surgeon approves.
 Sports are not allowed for at least three months after surgery.

-The spine surgeon may provide a list of medications that may and may not be taken.
-Usually, all non-steroid medication (such as aspirin, Motrin, and ibuprofen) are prohibited.
+Medication — Usually, nonsteroidal medications, such as aspirin, Motrin, and ibuprofen are prohibited.
 Tylenol can be taken.
-Birth control pills are stopped prior to surgery as these may increase the risk of blood clot formation during the post-operative period.
+Birth control pills are stopped prior to surgery as these may increase the risk of blood clot formation during the postoperative period in women.